-Establishing safety protocols on the job is one of the best ways to protect your personal safety, especially as 14% of REALTORS® say they've feared for their physical well-being or the security of their personal information at work, according to the National Association of REALTORS®’ 2021 Member Safety Report.
+Establishing safety protocols on the job is one of the best ways to protect your personal safety, especially as 22% of REALTORS® say they've feared for their physical well-being or the security of their personal information at work, according to the National Association of REALTORS®’ 2023 Member Safety Residential Report.
 “Crimes against real estate professionals have risen 300% since 2006.
-It’s important for us to take steps to protect ourselves,” Janet Rodriguez Judd, a broker-associate with RE/MAX Results in St. Louis, said Wednesday during the REALTOR® Safety webinar, “Avoiding REALTOR® Danger Zones.”
-A replay of the webinar will be available on Sept.
-20 at nar.realtor/safety/safety-webinars.
+It’s important for us to take steps to protect ourselves,” says Janet Judd, ABR, CRS, a broker-associate with RE/MAX Results in the St. Louis area.

-Judd is in a position to know: Not only is she the incoming 2022 chair of NAR’s REALTOR® Safety Advisory Committee, she was also the first female police officer hired by her department in St. Louis County in the early 1980s.
-Judd shared the four danger zones that real estate professionals can encounter during the course of their business day and how to minimize the associated risk.
+Judd is in a position to know: A former chair of NAR’s REALTOR® Safety Advisory Committee, she was also the first female police officer hired by her department in St. Louis County in the early 1980s.
+Judd shares the four danger zones that real estate professionals can encounter during the course of their business day and how to minimize the associated risk.